ProOracleSQL/space/errata.md

 5. "TEST_FUNCTION" in Chapter 21 - add a blank line or the NULL.
 6. Change the MODEL example to avoid multiple spaces.
 7. Improve index?
+8. In sequence caching, add discussion about large batch sizes and scalable sequences reducing contention on pk index because numbers are so different.